Skip to main content

 Overview

-Fast Sampling mode on MT14 allows the sensor to enable faster sampling rate for key metrics that users may be interested in collecting more frequently as per the use case.
+High Sampling Mode on MT14 allows the sensor to enable faster sampling rate.
+This can be configured for key metrics that users may be interested in collecting more frequently according to the use case.

 High Sampling Mode